cyverse-archive/lein-iplant-rpm/README.markdown

 init.d script, but it is used to determine if any additional directories need to be included in the source tarball.

+### Account Used to Run Services

+This configuration setting, which is obtained from the `:runuser` attribute of the `:iplant-rpm` configuration settings, is used to specify the username that should be used when running the service.
+If this setting is not specified then the username will be set to `iplant`.

 ## Known Issues

 Leiningen 2 no longer supports the `:extra-classpath-dirs` option.
 Instead, it